stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 From your implemented DR scenario you will then be able to:

-* Explore the management and operational aspects of DR using the *Acronis Cyber protect console*
+* Explore the management and operational aspects of DR using the *Acronis Cyber Protect console*

 ----
 **[Click Here to jump to Deployment Steps](#deployment-Workflow)**